-Standards of Satisfactory Progress for Financial Aid Eligibility
+Standards of Satisfactory Academic Progress for Financial Aid Eligibility

 What are the Standards of Satisfactory Academic Progress (SAP)?